Five Components of a Drug-Free Workplace Program

 - Give a clear description of prohibited behaviors.
 At a minimum, this should include a statement such as, "The use, possession, transfer or sale of illegal drugs by employees in the workplace is prohibited."

 - Explain the consequences for violating the policy.
 These may include discipline up to and including termination and/or referral for assistance.
-Consequences should be consistent with existing personnel policies and procedures and any applicable state laws.
+Consequences should be consistent with existing personnel policies and procedures and any applicable federal, state or local civil rights or workers' rights laws.

-To ensure compliance with federal, state and local laws, the policy should be reviewed by an attorney before implementation.
+To ensure compliance with federal, state and local laws, the policy should be reviewed by an attorney before implementation and annually.

 2. Supervisor Training